Right to silence: History

 However, the right to silence was not always a practical reality for all accused in the English courts for some period afterwards.
 With limited access to legal counsel (often depending on the social status of the accused), a shifting standard of proof, and a system generally distrustful of silent defendants, a criminal accused who remained silent was often believed to be guilty and was sentenced.
 Nevertheless, it remained a basic right available to the accused and has been an accepted practice over the past few centuries.
 In England, the practice of judicial questioning of accused persons at trial (as distinct from questioning prior to trial), did not really disappear until well into the 18th century, but by the 19th century, the accused were not allowed to give evidence on oath even if they wanted to – also said to be a reaction to the inequities of the Star Chamber and High Commission.

-In countries formerly part of the British Empire (such as Commonwealth nations, the United States and Ireland) the right to silence has remained enshrined in the common-law tradition inherited from England, although it no longer applies in England and Wales, where remaining silent can be considered a sign of guilt by juries.
-NB Scots law, which is not derived from English law but wholly separate, still upholds the full right to silence.
-In the US, the right existed prior to the American Revolution.
-However, it was considered one of the most important safeguards protecting citizens against arbitrary actions of the state, and was enshrined in the Fifth Amendment to the Constitution, along with the words "due process", which was first mentioned in a statute of Edward III in 1354 and contains similar wording to the Fifth Amendment.